-- An application has been submitted to Council complete with necessary information and payment of fees. - a final inspection has been undertaken. - all certification documentation has been received by Council. - As council sees fit
+- An application has been submitted to Council complete with necessary information and payment of fees. - a final inspection has been undertaken - all certification documentation has been received by Council - as council sees fit.

-New owners of a property with an OSSM system need to apply for an Approval to Operate as they expire upon the sale of a property.
-This must be done within two months of the date on which the land is transferred to enable continued operation of the OSSM system without approval until the application is finally determined (based on requirements under Section 47 of the Local Government (General) Regulation 2021).
+New owners of a property with an OSSM system need to apply for an Approval to Operate within two months of the date on which the land is transferred to enable continued operation of the OSSM system without approval until the application is finally determined (based on requirements under Section 47 of the Local Government (General) Regulation 2021).